 During the first appointment, Dr. Young will take a full mouth panoramic x-ray.
-This will determine the health and condition of the bone, to ensure that it can properly support the denture.
+This will determine the health and condition of the bone, as well as ensure that it can properly support the denture.
 It will also include an oral cancer screening.
 In most cases, it will take approximately 4-6 weeks from start to finish to reach our final goal.
 We will take every necessary step to make sure that your results are at the highest level possible.
 No matter which kind of dentures you choose, you can be assured to receive natural-looking dentures that match your facial structure and desired tooth shape and color.

 Types of Dentures

 There are two different options when it comes to dentures.
 Your dentist can let you know which one is more suitable to your needs and expectations.
 These options include:

 - Complete Denture

 - Interim Denture and Complete Denture

 A complete denture is a high quality and permanent denture that is made after all the tissues have healed.
 While this is the most cost-effective denture option, it does require the patient to be without natural teeth or dentures for 6 months.
 After the removal of natural teeth, the gum tissues and bone will shrink and change as they heal.
 Allowing the gum tissues and bone to heal before making the dentures ensures that the dentist can create the best fitting denture for the patient.